ria0304/WYA-Whats-Your-Aesthetic/README.md

 # WYA – What's Your Aesthetic

 A full-stack AI-powered fashion web app that helps users discover, analyze, and refine their personal style.
-WYA combines computer vision, style profiling, and wardrobe intelligence to deliver personalized aesthetic insights.
+WYA combines computer vision, style profiling, and wardrobe intelligence to deliver personalized aesthetic insights

 ---